-I worked for any judge in the district that needed assistance.
+Kris Singh: Yes, I was a principle court attorney.
+I am now with Judge Caruso.
+Before then I was with Judge Aulisi as kind of a floating law clerk.
+I worked for any judge in the district that needed assistance if their law clerk was out on maternity, was sick or things like that.
 When I first started with the court system in 2002, it was as a principle law clerk just to one Supreme Court judge.